Key Takeaways

 A D2C brand selling nationwide used three gateways and four marketplace wallets, with heavy UPI volumes.
 Finance spent fifteen days each month on reconciliation.

-- Phase 2, Automated parsing and mapping, VPA parser for fifty plus PSP variants, VA mapping for more than five thousand VAs.
+- Phase 2: Automated parsing and mapping.
+VPA parser for fifty plus PSP variants.
+VA mapping for more than five thousand virtual accounts.

-Results in three months, month end close dropped from fifteen days to four, reconciliation accuracy hit ninety eight percent, finance time shifted to analysis, and customer payment queries resolved three times faster.
+Results in three months: month end close dropped from fifteen days to four.
+Reconciliation accuracy hit ninety eight percent.
+Finance time shifted to analysis.
+Customer payment queries resolved three times faster.

 Quick Start Checklist